- Town Hall

 - Assignment of house numbers for 911 emergency system

-- Evaluate property sales for use by the State of Connecticut in grants for education to the Town
+- Evaluate property sales for use by the State of Connecticut in grants for education and other funding to the Town

-- Apply tax exemptions and tax deferrals, such as veterans, disabled, blind, farm and elderly
+- Apply tax exemptions and abatments, such as veterans, disabled, blind, farm and elderly

 - Explain assessment and tax law revisions to property owners